 Medical Records Administrator Salary

-Medical Records Administrators in the United States take home an average $45K annually.
-Residence is the biggest factor affecting pay for this group, followed by years of experience.
-The vast majority (83 percent) of Medical Records Administrators who took the survey are female.
-Most workers in this position report high levels of job satisfaction.
-Medical benefits are awarded to most, and a strong majority earn dental coverage.
-The figures in this rundown are based on the results of PayScale's salary questionnaire.
+An average Medical Records Administrator in the United States can expect to take home roughly $45K annually.
+Residence is the biggest factor affecting pay for this group, followed by career duration.
+Among survey respondents, women are more common than men; 80 percent of Medical Records Administrators are female.
+Job satisfaction is high and work is enjoyable for most Medical Records Administrators.
+Medical benefits are awarded to most, and the larger part earn dental coverage.
+The information for this snapshot was generated by responses to the PayScale salary survey.

 Job Description for Medical Records Administrator

 Medical records administrators supervise, motivate, evaluate, and occasionally train their employees while implementing departmental policies.
 They are responsible for all record-keeping, bookkeeping, and budget planning, and they must always stay up-to-date with new computer technologies and regulations enacted by Medicare, Medicaid, and insurance companies.
 This information is distributed through a variety of methods, but these administrators communicate frequently via e-mail.
 They also supervise personnel and the daily operations of the hospital and their department.Read More...

 Medical records administrators are also responsible for maintaining databases and all electronic records for a hospital or specific department, as well as ensuring that all information is complete, accurate, and only available to authorized personnel.
 Security of information is important, as it must be guarded against unauthorized use.
 Medical records administrators also collect data for medical research, which can be used by other departments within the hospital.

 Those in this position may also conduct job interviews and hire and train new personnel.
 Ideal candidates should be motivated, on-time, and have a passion for working in the medical field.
 This administrative position requires great dedication and commitment in order to organize and maintain all records and information for the facility.